 Add the Textured Vegetable Protein, Isolate, and Carrageenan.

-Shape it in small round longganisa and wrap each longganisa.
-It is best to use sausage casings But if its not available, you can just shape the mixture over a wax or parchment paper.
+- Wrapping Longganisa: Shape it in small round Longganisa and wrap each Longganisa.
+It is best to use sausage casings.
+But if its not available, you can just shape the mixture over a wax or parchment paper.